NativeScript/docs-v7/start/ns-setup-os-x.md

             ```
             For example: ANDROID_HOME=/usr/local/Cellar/android-sdk/24/
             > NOTE: This is the directory that contains `tools` and `platform-tools` directories.
-        1. Select all packages for the Android 22 SDK, Android SDK Build-tools 23.0.0 or later, Android Support Repository (under Extras) and any other SDKs that you want to install and click **Install**.
+        1. Select all packages for the Android 22 SDK, Android SDK Build-tools 23.0.0 or later, Local Maven repository for Support Libraries (under Extras) and any other SDKs that you want to install and click **Install**.
            You can use the following command, that will install all required tools:
            ```
-           android update sdk --filter tools,platform-tools,android-22,build-tools-23.0.2,extra-android-m2repository,extra-google-m2repository,extra-android-support --all --no-ui
+           android update sdk --filter tools,platform-tools,android-23,build-tools-23.0.2,extra-android-m2repository,extra-google-m2repository,extra-android-support --all --no-ui
            ```
     1. (Optional) Install Genymotion.<br/>Genymotion is a third-party native emulator.
         1. Go to [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads) and download and install VirtualBox for OS X.